Braga Open

 Draw

-The draws for the 2023 singles and doubles tournaments in Braga will be available to view on the ATP Challenger Tour website closer to the start of the tournament.
+The draws for the 2023 singles and doubles tournaments in Braga are now available to view on the ATP Challenger Tour website (see links below).

 Prize Money and Points

-The total prize money fund for the 2023 ATP Braga Open will be €73,000, with the prize money and points for the 2023 tournaments being split as follows.
+The total prize money fund for the 2023 ATP Braga Open was €73,000, with the prize money and points for the 2023 tournament being split as follows.

 Men’s Singles